 Guiding clients backcountry skiing is one of Hill’s main sources of income.
 It’s how he started making the mountains his job and still loves it.

-57Hours is a new phone app that connects skiers and climbers with certified mountain guides all over North America and, increasingly, the rest of the world.
-Pick your dream trip and the app puts you in touch directly with the guide, but only after they’ve gone through a vetting process.
+57Hours is a phone app that connects skiers and climbers with certified mountain guides all over North America and, increasingly, the rest of the world.
+Simply pick an adventure you’re interested in and they’ll take care of hand-picking the best guide so you can have an unforgettable experience, but only after they’ve gone through a vetting process.